Core¶

 Order in which the object should be handled

 Sometimes it is important in which order objects are processed.
 For example when running tests we need to execute some tests first or when exporting stories we need to arrange content in the right sequence to create a meaningful documentation.
-Should be an integer
+Must be an integer

 , negative values are allowed as well.
 The default value is 50